oemof/tespy/docs/tutorials/heat_pump_steps.rst

 .. attention::

-    The drum is special component, it has an inbuilt CycleCloser, therefore although we are technically forming a cycle at the drum's outlet 1 to its inlet 2, we do not need to include a CycleCloser here.
+    The drum is special component, it has an inbuilt CycleCloser, therefore, although we are technically forming a cycle at the drum's outlet 1 to its inlet 2, we do not need to include a CycleCloser here.